-The anterior tibial artery is escorted by 2 venae comitantes.
+The anterior tibial artery is accompanied by 2 venae comitantes.

 Anterior tibial artery is the smaller terminal branch of popliteal artery given at the lower border of popliteus muscle.

 - It commences in the rear of the leg at the lower border of popliteus.